mani-0509/Netflix/README.md

 ---

-## 📁 Project Structure
-- Netflix Dataset: Contains original and cleaned datasets.
-- Python Scripts: For data cleaning, analysis, and visualization (Pandas, Matplotlib).
-- Power BI Dashboard: Interactive report showing key insights.
-- Excel Analysis: Pivot tables and charts for summary stats.
+## 📊 Key Insights & Features
+- Total number of TV shows and movies on the platform
+- Trend of content added over the years
+- Content distribution by type, country, and genre
+- Top Directors and Actors with most appearances
+- Analysis of ratings and duration across categories
+- Filterable dashboard with interactive visuals

 ---